I was asked about my personal reason why I like to realize "The Peace Experiment".

 Each of us has our own individual sound.
 Knowing it, respecting each other's sound, and still being able to play in unison could be a rewarding challenge.

 What we've never done as a collective before is practice a peace technique.
 So far, as a collective, we haven't even addressed whether there is a technique at all, and if so, which one would be the most comfortable ;).
 I have been dealing with different disciplines tangential to this topic from several sides for a very long time.
 I think we just forgot that there is a very simple way!

 Even as a little kid I had the thought from time to time what would happen if mankind would stop for a moment.
 But I always felt our different languages as a separation and then did not know how to bridge this separation.
 When I learned that dolphins can recognize that a woman is pregnant, long before she notices it herself: Then it was clear to me, that is what remains, if you take away everything that separates: The heartbeat!
 Dolphins have a much better hearing than we, they hear already the heartbeat of the child, which remains still hidden to us.
 The heartbeat is the language which every mammal understands.
 So also the human being, if it is only loud enough to hear.

 My peace accomplice ;) Gertrud reminded me: Already Antoine de Saint-Exupéry said: "If we want to recognize the essential, we must forget for a moment all separations!"

-While the British journal The Sun no longer wonders whether there will be a third world war, but only when and where it will begin, I wonder when and where the first world peace will begin! ;) In this October 2021 maybe will show up a surprise where the first world peace will begin next year!
+While the British journal The Sun no longer wonders whether there will be a third world war, but only when and where it will begin, I wonder when and where the third world peace will begin! ;) Maybe in 2024 will show up a surprise! ...

 I was born in 1970, so I grew up in the 80's, I loved the saying, "Imagine it's war and no one goes!"
 And I still love the saying!
 Imagine someone somewhere wants to start World War III, but we all just don't go!